aiman-al-masoud/deixiscript/docs/notes/the-question-of-macros.md

 noun-phrase ... then (optional owner noun-phrase then "'s") then ... then (optional "of" then owner noun-phrase).

-saxon-genitive = owner noun-phrase then not-ast "'s" noun-phrase = ... then optional expand saxon-genitive ... then optional expand of-genitive.
+saxon-genitive = owner noun-phrase then not-ast "'s". of-genitive = not-ast "of" then owner noun-phrase.

+noun-phrase = ...
+... then optional expand saxon-genitive
+...
+... then optional expand of-genitive.

 # any-order members
+### can ALSO be done with expand+not-ast:

+dative = not-ast "to" then receiver noun-phrase ablative = not-ast "from" then origin noun-phrase locative = not-ast "at" then location noun-phrase

+complement = dative or ablative or locative

 verb-sentence is ...
-then optional any-order "to" receiver noun-phrase
-                    "from" origin noun-phrase
-                    "with" instrument noun-phrase
-                    "at" location noun-phrase

-can be done with expand:

-the zero-or-more expand complements
+then zero-or-more expand complements
+...